The Beginning of Your Pregnancy Journey

 Congratulations!
-Your obstetrician has confirmed you are indeed expecting a little bundle of joy.
-Read on to learn how your pregnancy journey will unfold from conception to birth, and you’re on your way to enjoying a healthy and happy pregnancy!
-Your first trimester begins on the first day of your last period and lasts till the end of Week 12.
+Your obstetrician has confirmed you are expecting a little bundle of joy.
+Your first trimester is calculated from the first day of your last period and lasts till the end of Week 12.
 Most women will discover their pregnancy around 5 -6 weeks into the first trimester.

 Starting On Antenatal Care